 Lecturer in Law

 Mr. Neeff is currently an Adjunct Professor of Law at the School of Law at Boston University.
-He teaches Entertainment Law and International Intellectual Property Law and Policy at the Law School and currently focuses his practice primarily in the areas of Intellectual Property, Entertainment Law and Employment litigation and counseling.
-He is also a member of the Alumni Board in the Undergraduate College.
+He teaches Entertainment Law at the Law School and currently focuses his practice primarily in the areas of Intellectual Property, Entertainment Law and Employment litigation and counseling.

 Mr. Neeff is also the author of numerous articles and other works including an analysis of Employment Law entitled the “Compendium on Significant Employment-Related Case Law and Statutes” American Law Firm Association, Third Ed., February 1999; “Product Warnings May No Longer Serve as a Liability Shield”, Legal Dimensions, January 22, 1999; “Drafting and Enforcing the Non-competition Agreement”, The Employment Alert, September 22, 1999 and various other articles published online concerning Entertainment-related New Economy companies.